 Therapists may suggest ways to improve or renovate homes and workplaces to make them more accessible to people with disabilities.
-They may also help in treating memory and cognitive problems.
+They may also assist in treating memory and cognitive problems.

-Physical therapy works to create specific exercise routines to help people increase their range of motion, preserve their mobility, and reduce spasticity and tremors.
+Physical therapists work to create specific exercise routines to help people increase their range of motion, preserve their mobility, and reduce spasticity and tremors.

 Some people with PPMS have problems with their language, speech, or swallowing.
 Pathologists can teach people how to:

-Exercise routines can help reduce spasticity and maintain a range of motion.
+Exercise routines can help you reduce spasticity and maintain a range of motion.
 You can try yoga, swimming, stretching, and other acceptable forms of exercise.

 Of course, it’s always a good idea to discuss any new exercise routine with your doctor.

 PPMS isn’t a common type of MS, but multiple researchers are still exploring ways to treat the condition.